LANDIS-II-Foundation/Core-Model-v6/model/trunk/README.txt

 that framework.
 Note that NUnit is included with SharpDevelop and MonoDevelop.

-After running Premake, open the LANDIS-II_core.sln solution file in an IDE (Visual Studio, Visual C# Express, SharpDevelop, MonoDevelop) and build the solution.
+After running Premake, open the LANDIS-II.sln solution file in an IDE (Visual Studio, Visual C# Express, SharpDevelop, MonoDevelop) and build the solution.